wp-plugins/woocommerce-gestpay/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress (WooCommerce - of course - MUST be already enabled!)
 4. Configure it under WooCommerce -> Settings -> Payment Gateways and click on the **Gestpay Starter** link

-== Frequently Asked Questions ==

-= Do I need to edit any files? =
-No, once followed the installation instruction you have done.
-Just check for file permissions (chmod +x).

-= I need some plugin modifications.
-How can I tell you what I want? = Send me an email at **info@mauromascia.com** and we'll talk about it.

 == Screenshots ==